 Most of the main site is flat and easily accessible in good weather.
-In wet weather some areas do get muddy.
-We provide trackway over the worst areas but in previous years people have had problems with some wheelchairs over the whole site.
+Expect mud in wet weather.
+We provide trackway over the worst areas but in previous years people have had problems with some wheelchairs (particularly electric chairs) over the whole site.
 We do our best to keep everyone moving but do be aware that this is an open air event in a grassy field and we cannot guarantee the ground conditions.
-We do keep an Information Board in the ACA with details of any problems as soon as we know about them.
+We keep an information board in the ACA with details of any particularly muddy areas as soon as we know about them.

-The Wilderness Woodland does have areas of rougher ground amongst the trees which may cause difficulties for some chairs and scooters even in good weather, and the path is a gravel surface which can be difficult for wheelchair users.
-At night, light levels are often fairly low as part of the art installations and the area can become quite crowded, again this may cause difficulties for some people.
-There are no toilets in this area however there is one right next to the exit.
+The Enchanted Woods has areas of rougher ground amongst the trees, which may cause difficulties for some chairs and scooters even in good weather, and the path has a gravel surface, which can be difficult for wheelchair users to navigate.
+At night light levels are often fairly low as part of the art installations and the area can become quite crowded.
+Due to lack of vehicle access there are no accessible toilets in this area however there is one right next to the exit.

-There will be seats available around the site and in most of the major venues.
+There are seats with backrests available around site and in the venues with live music.

-If you use sticks or crutches consider how they will work in mud or soft ground, some people use special attachments to help them.
+If you use sticks or crutches consider how they will work in mud or soft ground, some people use special attachments to help with this.

-There will be a viewing platforms at the main stage, Kamikaze and Chai Wallah venues which will be stewarded during performance times.
-We do understand that you would like to have your friends, family and carers with you but we do ask that you bring a maximum of two people with you and that they move off the platform if it becomes crowded so that other people with disabilities can use it as a priority.
-There will be some chairs available on this platform.
-The platform is stewarded and you and your guests will need an accessibility wristband in order to gain access to the platform.
+There are viewing platforms in the main venues.
+We understand that you would like to have your friends, family and carers with you but we ask that they move off the platform if it becomes crowded so that other disabled people can use it.
+The platforms are stewarded during performance times and you and your guests will need an accessibility wristband in order to gain access to the platform.
 You can apply for these wristbands using the accessibility application form.